 However, Charles Spurgeon thought, “We should attribute it to his later years when he had a higher sense of the preciousness of pardon, because a keener sense of sin, than in his younger days.
 His clear sense of the frailty of life indicates his weaker years, as also does the very fulness of his praiseful gratitude.”
 (Charles Spurgeon)

 “It is perhaps the most perfect song of pure praise to be found in the Bible….
 Through centuries it has been sung by glad hearts, and today is as fresh and full of beauty as ever.”
 (G. Campbell Morgan)

 1. (1-2) Blessing God for all His benefits.

 And all that is within me, bless His holy name!

 And forget not all His benefits:

 a.
-Bless the Lord: David did not mean this in the sense that a greater person bestows a blessing on a lesser person.
-God is infinitely greater than man, and in this sense man could never give a blessing to God.
+Bless the LORD: David did not mean this in the sense that a greater person bestows a blessing on a lesser person.
+God is infinitely greater than man, and man could never give a blessing to God.
 David meant this in the sense that it blesses and honors God when His creatures praise Him and thank Him appropriately.

 i.
 David understood that true worship was something deeply inward, of the soul.
 It is not just about outward forms or expressions, but also about something real from the soul.
 “Soul music is the very soul of music.”
 (Spurgeon)